Correlation evolution in dilute Bose-Einstein condensates after quantum quenches

+Quantum quenches are one of the fundamental quantum dynamical phenomena in many-body systems and cosmology \cite{Langen15a,Essler16,Mitra18}.
+They are generically induced by changes to the Hamiltonian that occur globally and non-adiabatically, and become visible when the relevant energy scale rises above the thermal one.
+Cold atom systems have enabled the investigation of this kind of non-equilibrium quantum dynamics to an unprecedented degree.
+The greatest emphasis has been placed on strong quenches across a phase transition, and production of entanglement and complexity.
+Examples, often on lattice systems, include \cite{Kormos14,Cheneau12,Trotzky12,Kollath07,Alba18,Fitzpatrick18,Fischer08}.

+Quenches that remain within the condensate phase of dilute continuum systems are also of much interest, though less widely explored.
+A major motivation to understand them is that they occur in many existing experiments.
+Continuum quenches are interesting also because the Lieb-Robinson bound \cite{LiebRobinson72} does not apply to the excitations since hopping speed is not limited by a lattice.
+A quantum quench can be wilfully imposed by varying the tight confinement or the interaction strength.
+A quench can also happend as a side effect: when preparing the initial state of reduced-dimensional gases, or from a rapid loss of atoms that affects the chemical potential.
+Time-varying spatial correlations are induced, and indeed have been measured in contemporary cold atom experiments \cite{Langen13,Hung13,Cheneau12,Trotzky12}

-Recent work on correlations after quantum quenches of ultracold bosons has mostly focused on the strong interaction regimes: Optical lattice systems implementing a Bose-Hubbard model quenched through or near the Mott/superfluid transition \cite{Cheneau12,Trotzky12,Barmettler12,Kollath07,Rigol09,Roux10,Cramer08,Killi12,Bernier12}, continuum one-dimensional (1D) systems quenched into the fermionized regime \cite{Muth10,Gritsev10,Kormos12,Mossel12,Kormos13,Zill13} or with hard-core bosons \cite{Rigol06}.
-For more dilute gases, the comprehensive work of Calabrese, Caux, and Cardy on the dynamical structure factor after a quench is widely applicable \cite{Calabrese06,Calabrese07a,Calabrese07b}, including for the Lieb-Liniger 1D model \cite{Caux06,Caux07}, and its long-time steady state \cite{DeNardis13}.
-Density correlations and waves in a 3D BEC were studied by Carusotto\etal \cite{Carusotto10}.
-Density structure factors have also been measured recently in 2D dilute gases \cite{Hung12,Rancon13}.
+Research on quenches in dilute continuum condensates include the comprehensive work of Calabrese, Caux, and Cardy on the dynamical structure factor after a quench \cite{Calabrese06,Calabrese07a,Calabrese07b}, the Lieb-Liniger 1d model \cite{Caux06,Caux07,Zill15,Zill16}, and its long-time steady state \cite{DeNardis14}.
+Density correlations and waves in a 3d BEC were studied by Carusotto\etal \cite{Carusotto10}.
+The equilibration of phase correlations in 1d was measured in \cite{Langen13}, and density structure factors have also been measured in 2d dilute gases \cite{Hung11,Rancon13}.
+Recently, an extensive study of phase coherence and momentum distributions has been made \cite{Martone18}.